AppetizerCarolyne Kauser-AbbottInspireWhat's On Provence & Cote d'AzurWinter in Provence

 December is always festive in Provence with Christmas markets, elegant decorations and wonderful gastronomic delicacies.
 Watch for holiday markets with seasonal treats like vin chaud (mulled wine), pain d’épice (gingerbread), black truffles, foie gras, citrus and supplies for the traditional 13 desserts.

-January can be cold, but sunny the first month of the year in Provence can be a series of surprising contrasts.
-On the French Riviera, some of the diehards are still devoted to their early morning swims, although wrapped in wetsuits.
-Away from the coast, mornings are crisp with a dense layer of frost.
-At higher elevations, skiers head to the Southern Alps, near Nice or Gap, or Mont Ventoux, in the Vaucluse, for some fun on the slopes.
+January can be cold but sunny.
+Provence’s first month of the year can be a series of surprising contrasts.
+Some diehards are still devoted to their early morning swims on the French Riviera, although wrapped in wetsuits.
+Mornings are crisp from the coast with a dense layer of frost.
+Skiers head to the Southern Alps near Nice or Gap or Mont Ventoux in the Vaucluse at higher elevations for some fun on the slopes.
 Some years, the la Rotonde fountain in Aix-en-Provence even freezes.

-February may be a short month, but there is plenty of activity with the start of the carnival season on the coast.
-The cobalt blue sky and the dazzling sun might even allow for lunch on a sheltered terrace.
-However, on a day (or days) when the mistral wind is blowing, find a warm table indoors.
+February may be a short month, but there is plenty of activity on the coast with the start of the carnival season.
+The cobalt blue sky and the dazzling sun might even allow lunch on a sheltered terrace.
+However, on a day (or days) when the mistral wind blows, find a warm table indoors.

-NOTE: The cultural events and festivals listed below are annual (or bi-annual) happenings in December, January and February in Provence and on the Côte d’Azur.
-However, the actual dates for these events will change from year-to-year.
-The websites are listed below so that you can find out the current details.
+NOTE: The cultural events and festivals listed below are annual (or bi-annual) happenings in Provence and on the Côte d’Azur in December, January and February.
+However, the actual dates for these events will change from year to year.
+The websites are listed below to find out the current details.
 Please note this is not a comprehensive list of all the current events.
-For activities near to your location, check local newspapers, flyers at the grocery stores and tourism websites for festivals.
+For activities near your location, check local newspapers, flyers at the grocery stores and tourism websites for festivals.

 December: Provence and on the Côte d’Azur

-Ends December 31: Phot’Aix 2021 – Festival of photography the 21st anniversary of this contemporary photography exhibit.
-The concept is to bring photography to the street and to highlight talented photographers.
+Ends December 31: Phot’Aix 2021—Festival of Photography, marking the 21st anniversary of this contemporary photography exhibit.
+The concept is to bring photography to the street and highlight talented photographers.

-From November through early January, Marseille puts on the ritz with santon fairs, markets, light shows, and concerts.
+Marseille puts on the ‘ritz’ from November through early January with santon fairs, markets, light shows, and concerts.

 November 17 – December 31: Marché de Noël in Aix-en-Provence.
-The trees along the Cours Mirabeau in Aix-en-Provence are adorned with strands of little white lights and small cabins (market stalls) line the street.
-Alongside the Christmas market, there are stalls dedicated to selling Santons with beautiful ideas for your family creche.
-Finally, shop for the 13 Desserts from December 16 – 24th at the fair run by the Bouches-du-Rhône Chamber of Agriculture (Marché des 13 Desserts).
+The trees along the Cours Mirabeau in Aix-en-Provence are adorned with strands of little white lights, and small cabins (market stalls) line the street.
+Alongside the Christmas market are stalls dedicated to selling Santons with beautiful ideas for your family creche.
+Finally, shop for the 13 Desserts from December 16 to 24 at the fair run by the Bouches-du-Rhône Chamber of Agriculture (Marché des 13 Desserts).

 Winter in Provence Aix-en-Provence Cours Mirabeau Christmas